anavarre/d9/README.md

 ## Setup

+### PATH

+Copy the file under e.g. `/usr/local/bin/d9` to invoke it from anywhere.

+### .bash_aliases

-Simply create the following Bash alias to invoke the script from anywhere.
+Alternatively, simply create the following Bash alias to invoke the script from anywhere.

 ```
 alias d9='path/to/d9.py'